William Kirk House

-The William Kirk House, also known as the Warrior Run Farm, is an historic, American home that is located in Delaware Township, Northumberland County, Pennsylvania.
+The William Kirk House, also known as the Warrior Run Farm, is an historic home that is located in Delaware Township, Northumberland County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1980.

 History and architectural features

 Built in 1828, this historic structure is a two-story, five-bay, rectangular, brick dwelling with a two-story rear ell.
 It has a gable roof that dates to circa 1870, with a decorated cornice.
 The interior has a center hall plan.

 Also located on the property is a contributing large barn with a gable roof and silo.

-It was added to the National Register of Historic Places in 1980.